Authenticating with OpenDepot¶

 opendepot.defdev.io → TF_TOKEN_OPENDEPOT_DEFDEV_IO

-Tokens are short-lived and automatically rotate, making this the most secure option.
+Tokens are short-lived and automatically rotate, making this the preferred option for CI/CD jobs when the cluster accepts the provider-issued token.

 CI/CD Example¶